Fatimaalharthi/portfolio-optimizer-dashboard/README.md

 ## Key Insights

-The dashboard highlights several observable patterns within the dataset.
-Technology products tend to show stronger profitability compared to other categories, while regional performance varies across markets.
-The analysis also shows that higher sales volumes do not always correspond to higher profit margins, suggesting differences in cost structure or discounting behavior across products.
+Several patterns can be observed from the dashboard.
+Technology products generally show stronger profitability compared to other categories, while performance varies between regions.
+The analysis also shows that higher sales do not always lead to higher profit, suggesting that discounting or cost differences may influence margins across products.

-These observations demonstrate how visual analytics can help identify performance patterns and support further business investigation.
+These observations demonstrate how interactive dashboards can help surface patterns that may not be immediately visible in raw data.

 ---

 ## Live Dashboard Link

-The interactive dashboard can be accessed through the following link:
+The interactive dashboard can be accessed here:

-**Live Dashboard:**
 [(https://lookerstudio.google.com/s/iWrjxy-Ce8g)]

 ## Assumptions & Limitations